 Bruxism is very common, though its origin differs from patient to patient and is most often associated with anxiety and stress.
 Emotional tension, anger, and frustration can cause people to start grinding their teeth in response to stressful times in their lives.
 A nightguard acts as a barrier to stop your teeth from grinding together during sleep.
 It can also be worn during the day to help break the habit.

 Despite its commonality, many people who suffer from bruxism are’nt even aware of the problem as most people’s symptoms occur while asleep.
 Although symptoms may not always be present, there are a number of clues that may signal you are suffering from bruxism:

 - Waking up in the morning with a headache or facial tension/pain that dissipates as the day goes along

 - Teeth that suddenly become sensitive to hot and cold

 - Teeth whose chewing surfaces have become dull and flat

+If you’re concerned about your active lifestyle or teeth grinding habits, it may be time to explore getting a custom mouthguard or nightguard.
 We would love to discuss your options!
-Please call 660-747-9117 to make an appointment.
-We serve Grain Valley, Odessa, Bates City and surrounding areas.
-Thanks to our convenient locations in Warrensburg, Oak Grove and Windsor.
+Please call (660) 747-9117 or fill out the contact form at the bottom of this page to make an appointment.
+We serve Grain Valley, Odessa, Bates City, and surrounding areas thanks to our convenient locations in Warrensburg, Oak Grove, and Windsor.